 New ways of working have been established, as a result of the COVID-19 National Emergency, and associated restrictions.
-In order to keep Governors appraised of key developments, regular COVID-19 Briefings (and updates) are issued to Governors alongside the Group Chairman, regularly holding a number of 'virtual' Governor Meetings/Sessions.
+In order to keep Governors appraised of key developments, regular Briefings (and updates) are issued to Governors alongside the Group Chairman, regularly holding a number of 'virtual' Governor Meetings/Sessions.
 'Virtual' communications (film-clips/vlogs etc.) alongside video/teleconferencing (MS Teams) meeting arrangements have enabled Governors to actively engage, have open and transparent discussions and seek appropriate assurances from the Group Chairman and participating Group NEDs.

-Decisions around the format of forthcoming Governor and Membership Meetings will continue to be taken on a regular basis to determine whether meetings will be held virtually, or, if alternative channels of communication with Governors/Members will need to be introduced to be in keeping with updated Government and NHSI/E Guidance.
+As restrictions have been relaxed, steps have been taken to hold Governor and Membership Meetings in-person with regular reviews being undertaken to determine whether meetings should be held virtually, or, in person.
+Other alternative channels of communication with Governors/Members are also explored to be in keeping with updated UK Government and NHSE Guidance.

-If successfully elected as a Governor, you will discharge your duties by participating in regular meetings of the Council of Governors, Annual Members' Meetings in addition to participating in ongoing development and training sessions.
+If successfully elected as a Governor, you will discharge your duties by participating in regular meetings of the Council of Governors, Annual Members' Meetings and Membership Events, in addition to participating in ongoing development and training sessions.
 You will also be invited to participate in ad hoc Governor Panels/Groups and other Governor/Trust meetings.
 Please note that Governor meetings are predominantly held during the day (anytime between 9.00am - 5.00pm).